© Unofficial Royalty 2024

 July 11, 1920 – Death of Eugénie de Montijo, Empress of the French, at Liria Palace in Madrid, Spain; buried in the Imperial Crypt at Saint Michael’s Abbey in Farnborough, England with her husband and her son

 After her husband Napoleon III, Emperor of the French lost his throne, the family went into exile in England where Eugénie developed a friendship with Queen Victoria.
-Despite her advanced age, Eugénie was Very active during World War I, supporting several hospitals in France, as well as funding a military hospital at Farnborough, England.
+Despite her advanced age, Eugénie was very active during World War I. She supported several hospitals in France and funded a military hospital in Farnborough, England.
 She also donated her yacht to the British Navy.
 For her contributions to the war effort, she was made a Dame Grand Cross of the Order of the British Empire in 1919 by King George V. Eugénie died at the age of 94 while visiting relatives at the Liria Palace in Madrid, in her native Spain.

 Unofficial Royalty: Eugénie de Montijo, Empress of the French